spockz/octopress/source/_posts/2013-07-13-the-difference-between-shallow-and-deep-embedding.md

 Deep embedding allows us to utilize the semantics of our model by defining multiple interpretations of our DSL.
-The downside is that just calculating the value of our expression has become slower due to the added overhead of the constructors, whereas the the shallow-embedding can be evaluated by only using `Int`s.
+The downside is that just calculating the value of our expression has become slower due to the added overhead of the constructors, whereas the shallow embedding can be evaluated by only using `Int`s.

 In short:

-* **Shallow-embedding** should be used when you only need a single interpretation or when you are in a hurry.
+* **Shallow embedding** should be used when you only need a single interpretation or when you are in a hurry.
-* **Deep-embedding** should be used in all other cases.
+* **Deep embedding** should be used in all other cases.

 More reading material on this subject: